kotychok/mutiny/README.md

 [012-scripting...012a-fix-segfaults](https://github.com/boatrite/mutiny/compare/012-scripting...012a-fix-segfaults)

 Finally, I have a good solution to fix the segfaulting that's been plaguing me forever.
 It was pretty simple, and maybe in hindsight obvious?
 Either way, a good learning C++ moment.
 In my `chunks` map, I replaced the values which were `Chunk`s with a shared pointer to the Chunk object (`std::shared_ptr<Chunk>`).
 Now, I can still call `chunks.erase`, but passing it the the shared pointer instead of the object directly.
 So when I have a thread that now runs after erase has been called -- and since it was given the shared pointer now instead of a reference to the Chunk -- the Chunk object is still around and the thread successfully completes.
 It of course throws away all the work we did since the shared pointer no longer is referenced anywhere so the Chunk instance is deleted, but that's totally okay for now.

-# 13 - Cross-Chunk Structure Generation and More Scripting

-I've been thinking about how to solve the issue of world gen on continuous structures across chunk boundaries, and that's led me to wanting to figure out more about mruby.

-[How to write mruby bindings for objects with relations](https://gist.github.com/archSeer/6157161) is a great mruby example.
-Shows how to use mrb\_data\_type, Data\_Wrap\_Struct, and some other friends in order to define an mruby class which creates instances of C++ classes when the mruby class itself is initialized.
-This seems like a very possible solution to a problem I have now, where I'm trying to figure out how to share data between mruby and C++.
-But it's not yet an entire solution..

-Something interesting about this example is that in the deallocate methods, for Tone it uses `std::shared_ptr<Tone>*` and for Sprite it uses `Sprite*`.

-With templates it's probably possible to write some sort of mrb\_attr\_accessor which would be like the moon\_mrb\_sprite\_tone\_getter/setting functions.

-Hmm, Data\_Get\_Struct is a thing..
-I could construct my Chunk objects in Ruby (backed by a C++ class), get a shared\_ptr to them, put _that_ in my chunks map..
-I could do these things.
-Idk if I want to, but at this point I'm really just trying to understand what all this mruby stuff is; the application will come later.

-Also, the fact that we're looking at a relationship here is cool and useful, but I think this trick could be applied to regular types too?
-Like an int or a string you wanted to keep in sync between ruby and c++ because the object is used in both ruby and c++ code... hmm

-What the heck is `mrbc_context_new`?
-Appears to be used with mrb\_load\_file\_cxt which is used to load and execute ruby code.
-Ah, it's used to load mruby from a file.
-There's a couple of lines it needs to do that and this is one of them.

-Finally looking at the ruby.
-It's interesting that Sprite is _also_ defined here in ruby even though moon\_mrb\_sprite\_init defines the class too.
-I wonder if you even need that class def in ruby.
-Or if it's there for documentation?
-Seems risky if it gets out of sync (so don't do that I guess).

-I should compile and run this example to see the output and make sure I understand it.

-After all of that, I'm not even sure if this is close to what I want.
-I don't think I really want to _define_ the chunks in ruby.
-I want to keep the definition in c++ like it is, AH, but what I do _need_ to do is define my ChunkFoobarer in C++ not ruby!
-And define all the methods in C++.
-Which sucks, because writing ruby in c is annoying, but it's fine.
-The minimum I need to write is likely the code to define the class and the initializer method, then I can keep my `call` definition in ruby I THINK.
-But this would be the ideal world.
-I'd probably also have to somehow define a Chunk in ruby such that it can link up to the chunk I pass in.
-Yup, okay so I also need a Chunk class defined in the Ruby VM from C++ land.
-This is exactly where I need this mrb\_data\_type stuff and all this pointer-y thingies.

-Now that I know the next step, I can sleep and pick this up tomorrow.
-Definining Chunk and ChunkFoobarer in part in C++ so I can use them in Ruby.
-Gotta keep ChunkFoobarer "in sync" like the Sprite class I think.
-And Chunk is like the examples Tone model.
-In the example, Sprite has\_one Tone.
-In my code, ChunkFoobarer has\_many Chunks.